bodhili/bodhili/README.md

 ### Hi there

-- 🌱 I’m currently carrer with Middleware engineer
+- 🌱 I’m currently carrer with Middleware Engineer
 - 👯 I’m looking for help with remote work
 - 🔭 Repositories: https://github.com/shallow-rs